jow-/ucode/README.md

 than/equal to each other respectively.

-If both operands are strings, their respective byte values are compared, if both are objects or array, their underlying memory addresses are compared.
+If both operands are strings, their respective byte values are compared, if both are objects or arrays, their underlying memory addresses are compared.

-In all other cases, both operands are compared to numeric values and the compared with each other.
+In all other cases, both operands are coerced into numeric values and the resulting values are compared with each other.

 This means that comparing values of different types will coerce them both to numbers.

-The result of the relational operation is a boolean indicating trueness.
+The result of the relational operation is a boolean indicating truishness.

 ```javascript
 {%